Best Places in the U.S. for a Spring Vacation

 Like much of what’s cool about America, Washington, D.C.’s cherry blossoms originated somewhere else.
 In 1912, the mayor of Tokyo gave the U.S. capital city 3,000 cherry trees as a gift of friendship.
 And for a brief spell each spring ever since, the trees’ pink and white flowers give a delicate and dreamy cast to walks and paddleboat rides at the Tidal Basin in the shadow of the Washington Monument, Jefferson Memorial (pictured above), and other landmarks.
 Historically, April 4 is the peak bloom date, but the blossoms can reach their full glory as early as the middle of March.
 The annual National Cherry Blossom Festival features bloom watches, tours, and cruises, as well as a parade, music performances, garden walks, and kite-flying demonstrations.
 One thing to keep in mind: This is a busy time of year in D.C.; in addition to all the flower peepers, Congress is in session.
 Consequently, hotel prices tend to be high and the crowds thick at popular attractions like the National Air and Space Museum and the blockbuster National Museum of African American History and Culture.
 Still, spring is the city’s most exciting season and that more than makes it worth the trouble.

 Great Smoky Mountains National Park in western North Carolina and eastern Tennessee is the nation’s most visited national park, drawing more than 10 million tourists each year.
 The vast majority of them come in summer, so if you’re looking to beat the crowds—and the region’s hot and humid summer weather—dropping by between late March and early June is a smart move.
 On hikes and scenic drives through forests, over mountains, and past log cabins, streams, and waterfalls (Abrams Falls is pictured above), springtime visitors are treated to colorful wildflower displays and, later in the season, glimpses of black bears fresh from hibernation.
-Wallet-friendly lodgings can be found on the Tennessee side in the down-home mountain towns of Gatlinburg and Pigeon Forge, home of Dolly Parton’s Dollywood theme park, which, most years, opens at least one new attraction this time of year.
+Wallet-friendly lodgings can be found on the Tennessee side in the down-home mountain towns of Gatlinburg and Pigeon Forge, home of Dolly Parton’s Dollywood theme park, which usually opens at least one new attraction this time of year.